hvdb/fl-spectingular-configurer/Readme.md

 **configurer.configure()** will return a config object, you should pass that into the init method.
 **configurer.init(config, config1, configN)** will load and concat all of the config and then pass to the initConfig function of Grunt.

-You can pass in as many as config objects you have.
+You can pass in as many config objects as you want.

 There are 3 default configs added.
 bower-install-simple